mfederczuk/t3m/WRITING_GUIDELINES.md

   6. (optional) Attributes of commits on the branch(es)
   7. The name of the branch(es)
   8. Anything else
+* Use "is" and related words for defining terms and concepts, and to describe the fundamental behavior of other concepts, systems, or anything else
+* Use "must" and related words for the rules, regulations and requirements that must be followed to be compliant to the specification

 ## Formatting Guidelines ##